(1) iCandy Design Limited of 22a Marlborough Street, Andover, Hampshire, SP10 1DQ (the Agency)

 18.2 Subject to clause 18.1 the Agency shall not be liable to the Client whether in contract, tort (including negligence) for breach of statutory duty or otherwise arising or in connection with this agreement for any loss of profit, loss of sales or business; loss of agreements or contracts; loss of anticipated savings; loss of or damage to goodwill; loss of use or corruption of software, data or information; or indirect or consequential loss.

-18.3 Subject to clause 18.1 the Agency’s total liability to the Client whether in contract or in tort (including negligence), for breach of statutory duty or otherwise arising under or in connection with this agreement shall be limited to one hundred percent (100%) of the average quarterly charges (calculated by reference to the charges successive 12 month periods from the date this agreement) paid by the Client under the terms of this agreement.
+18.3 Subject to clause 18.1 the Agency’s total liability to the Client whether in contract or in tort (including negligence), for breach of statutory duty or otherwise arising under or in connection with this agreement shall be limited to ten percent (10%) of the average quarterly charges (calculated by reference to the charges successive 12 month periods from the date this agreement) paid by the Client under the terms of this agreement.

 18.4 The terms implied by sections 3, 4 and 5 of the Supply of Goods and Services Act 1982 are to the fullest extent permitted by law excluded from the terms of this agreement.